The World's Finest Assassin Gets Reincarnated in Another World as an Aristocrat

 A manga adaptation with art by Hamao Sumeragi has been serialized online via Kadokawa Shoten's Young Ace Up website since January 2019.
 Both the light novel and manga have been licensed in North America by Yen Press.
 An anime television series adaptation produced by Silver Link and Studio Palette aired from October to December 2021.
+A second season has been announced.

 Premise

 The protagonist is an old man who had lived his life as the world's greatest assassin.
 Due to his advanced age, it was finally decided that he would be able to retire.
 However, the plane he was on was sabotaged and even his skills as the greatest assassin could not save him.
 When he died, he was awakened by a goddess who wanted to reincarnate him in a world of swords and magic because she needs his skill set to prevent the destruction of that world at the hands of the Hero.
 Accepting this request, the protagonist awakens as Lugh Tuatha Dé and swears to finally live his life to its fullest using his skill to save the world.